json-schema-org/community/README.md

 # Who decided all this?
 Is it up for debate?

-Ben Hutton (@relequestual) created this repo and inital readme on April 2021, based on the expectations of community and organisational needs having grown, supported, and observed the community over the past 5 years.
+Ben Hutton (@relequestual) created this repo and initial readme on April 2021, based on the expectations of community and organisational needs having grown, supported, and observed the community over the past 5 years.

 **None of this is set in stone.
 Humans are fallible.
 Everything is up for debate.**

 While Ben has become the self-appointed core team lead at some point during those 5 years, we strive to work on a model of general consensus, which works well for specification development, and is something we rely on to move us forward.

-Ben acts in several ways as an executive for the organisation, and feels trusted enough to make organisational decisions like this with the expectation of change and with as much transparancy as possible.
+Ben acts in several ways as an executive for the organisation, and feels trusted enough to make organisational decisions like this with the expectation of change and with as much transparency as possible.